 Also, vegan nut roasts serve as an excellent alternative to roast meat, especially at Thanksgiving and Christmas dinners.
-They can even be added into stir-fries, cakes, smoothies, and sprinkled onto cereals and dairy-free yogurt for a healthy and tasty difference in texture.
+They can even be added to stir-fries, cakes, and smoothies, and sprinkled onto cereals and dairy-free yogurt for a healthy and tasty difference in texture.
 Oh, and you can make cheese out of nuts too!

 Nuts are also full of excellent nutrients, fats, and omega-3 so you never have to worry about missing those things from your diet ever again!
 This is particularly good news for those new vegans who are worried about the nutrients they will be missing from meat.

-Almonds, walnuts, and cashews are particularly good as not only do they provide you with protein and healthy fats, but they may also help to reduce cholesterol levels, add some fiber into your diet, and even help to replenish healthy gut bacteria.
+Almonds, walnuts, and cashews are particularly good as not only do they provide you with protein and healthy fats, but they may also help to reduce cholesterol levels, add some fiber to your diet, and even help to replenish healthy gut bacteria.